Your Majesty (horse): Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Your Majesty an "average" winner of the St Leger and the best horse in Britain in 1908.

 Stud record

 Your Majesty stood as a stallion in England for six seasons, during which his most successful offspring was Princess Dorrie, a filly who won the 1000 Guineas and The Oaks for Jack Joel in 1914.
 In the previous year he had been sold for £22,500 and exported to Argentina where he was based at the Haras Punta Lara.
-Following the success of Princess Dorrie, the stallion was bought by a French syndicate, but on the outbreak of war in 1914 he was returned to Argentina to stand at the Ojo de Agua stud.
+Following the success of Princess Dorrie, the stallion was bought by a French syndicate, but on the outbreak of war in 1914 he was returned to Argentina to stand at Haras Ojo de Agua.
 He was champion sire in Argentina in 1920 and 1926.
 Your Majesty died in 1934 at the age of twenty-nine.